paulsabong/battleship_game/README.md

 ## Battleship Game
 ### About
 This game was designed using MATLAB software.
-The rules are the same as battleship, but instead of you playing against an opponent, you are playing against the computer.
+The rules are the same as Battleship, but instead of you playing against an opponent, you are playing against the computer.

 ### How to Play
 * A 10 x 10 grid will contain a specific number of ships.